 On methodological grounds we identified nine LTC clusters.
 These nine clusters will be a basis for future studies that require information on groups with countries that are highly similar (see Table 2, and the visualization in Figure 1).
 Such comparative studies might exclude countries such as New Zealand, Estonia, Slovenia, and Slovakia that have only weak ties to other (groups of) countries from the analysis.
 They may also take into consideration that the US and France, despite being in the same cluster, are only weakly related.
 Other studies could make use of the six LTC types proposed in our study and, with coming data, analyze, for instance, whether the “evolving” systems approach the “public supply” respectively the “private need-based” type.
 A third group of comparative studies might use the alternative four-type-solution shown in Figure 1.
-Such studies might be more interested in the question of private vs. public supply and less in characteristics such as the level of expenditure and choice restrictions that distinguishes countries like Belgium, Switzerland, Luxembourg, and the Netherlands from Spain, the United Kingdom, and the United States.(Alber, 1995; Colombo, 2012; Damiani et al., 2011)(Damiani et al., 2011)(Colombo, 2012)
+Such studies might be more interested in the question of private vs. public supply and less in characteristics such as the level of expenditure and choice restrictions that distinguishes countries like Belgium, Switzerland, Luxembourg, and the Netherlands from Spain, the United Kingdom, and the United States.

+Interpreting the six LTC types as regards to earlier typologies and clusters, certain developments can be inferred.
+First, earlier typologies often show a regional component of types, such as a Northern European (Alber, 1995; Colombo, 2012; Damiani et al., 2011) or Eastern European type (Damiani et al., 2011).
+We can show that regional clustering exists, such as in the case of the public supply system and the residual public supply system.
+The former includes three Northern European countries Denmark, Sweden and Norway.
+However, Ireland belongs to the public supply type as well and the type shows similarities to the evolving public supply type including Japan and Korea.
+The residual public supply system includes only Eastern European countries (Poland, Latvia, and Czech Republic).Yet, the three other Eastern European countries in the sample do not join this type.
+Slovenia and Slovakia have weak ties in the private need-based supply type and Estonia weak ties in the evolving private need-based type.
+These cluster compositions show that regional proximity is no definite indication of similarity of LTC system.
+Especially, with focus on Eastern European countries, Slovenia, Slovakia, and Estonia show that they reform and invest in their LTC systems, which moves them further away from the residual public supply system.
+A further point concerns public financing mechanisms (social insurance contributions, tax-financing), which are often used to differentiate system types (Colombo, 2012).
+In LTC only few countries adopted social insurance (Germany, the Netherlands, Japan, Korea).
+These four countries belong to three different kinds of system types.
+Hence, how LTC is financed, does not seem to influence other dimensions of the LTC system.